eddy-ojb/holoviews-contrib/notebooks/quickstart/README.md

 # Quickstart guides

 This subdirectory is intended to hold user-contributed quickstart guides.
-A quickstart notebook is one defined by that addresses a topic while assuming minimal prior knowledge and without delving into any unnecessary detail.
+A quickstart notebook is one that addresses a particular topic while assuming minimal prior knowledge and without delving into any unnecessary detail.